lcnbr/PhysVault/Schwarzschild solution to Einstein's field equation.md

 $$
 R_{\mu \nu}=0 .
 $$
-Proper time intervals will be given in terms of the metric as
+[[infinitesimal proper time interval in SR|Proper time]] intervals will be given in terms of the metric as

 ![[principle of equivalence#^prorTimeGeneric|PoE]]